yujiri8/yujiri.xyz/software/oses.md

 Init system: choice of OpenRC, runit or s6.
 I use OpenRC.

 * Due to the three init system options, packages with service files are separated into variants like `thing-openrc`, `thing-runit`, `thing-s6` and just `thing` which is only the program itself without a service file.
-This makes it a bit cumbersome to figure out exactly what you need to install, but the service versions pull in the main package as a dependency, so it's not too bad.
+This makes it a bit cumbersome to figure out exactly what you need to install, but the service versions pull in the main package as a dependency, so it's not too bad - and in the end I think it's more elegant to have the service files separate from the program itself.

 * There are desktop and manual installers.
 The guide for the manual installation is really unclear about partitioning, but once you know what to do, it works.
 At least it isn't years out of date.